 Twitter – is GREAT for reaching out to companies.
 We’ve secured complimentary travel stuff, resolved disputes and made amazing contacts through twitter.
 We get great engagement, click through’s and responses from both companies and followers through twitter.

 Pinterest – With all your travel photos (and now videos), having a visual platform like Pinterest can be great for traffic.
 Every pin will have a link and is searchable by keyword terms.
 So, unlike most other social media, where the lifetime of a post is less than 24 hours, you can get Pinterest traffic from old pins for years.

-Instagram – Also perfect for sharing photos.
+Instagram – Also perfect for sharing photos and videos.
 The downside is that you can’t link to articles from your photos.
 The upside is, companies love travel bloggers with big Instagram following.

 SnapChat – The new kid on the block.
 This is where the young audience is.
 It’s easy to snap short videos of what you are doing and post instantly wherever you are – making it non-time consuming.

 Youtube – If you plan on recording longer travel videos, this is perfect for travel bloggers or vloggers.
 You can easily embed youtube videos in your blog posts using WordPress.

 Google plus… is dead.
 The only benefit, which may not last much longer, is people who follow you on G+ will get your posts more likely to appear in their search results on google.
 It’s a lot of work for little return though.